tenzir/tenzir/web/docs/understand-vast/query-language/pipelines.md

              - flow.end
 ```

-The above example h `example_pipeline` consists of two operators, `hash` and
+The above `example` pipeline consists of two operators, `hash` and `summarize`
-`summarize` that execute in sequential order.
+that execute in sequential order.